DitroniX/ESPKnack-LoRa-Isolated-I-Os-RS485-5-60V-4-20mA-Relays-DIN/README.md

 The main focus of the **ESPKnack** board was sensor flexibility and the ability to send this data to the outside world.
 LoRa provides a Long Range wireless communication technology.

 The **ESPKnack** includes an EByte E22-900MM22S LoRa module, with Semtech SX1262.
-This module covers 850 to 930MHz, so allowing the ESPRanger to work in many countries around the World.
+This module covers 850 to 930MHz, so allowing the **ESPKnack** to work in many countries around the World.

 Example [bands](https://www.thethingsnetwork.org/docs/lorawan/frequencies-by-country/):